igorkasyanchuk/any_login/README.md

 ### Clearance

 By default doesn't require any additional steps to make it works with Clearance gem.
 If you have model `User` everything should works fine.
 In case you have other model you need to set it in options (see Customization section).

+### Sorcery

+By default doesn't require any additional steps to make it works with Sorcery gem.
+If you have model `User` everything should works fine.
+In case you have other model you need to set it in options (see Customization section).

 ## Customization